 First released in 2011, the Costs of War report has been compiled and updated by more than 30 economists, anthropologists, lawyers, humanitarian personnel, and political scientists as the first comprehensive analysis of over a decade of wars in Afghanistan, Iraq, and Pakistan.
 The Costs of War Project analyzes the implications of these wars in terms of human casualties, economic costs, and civil liberties.

 Neta C. Crawford is Professor of Political Science at Boston University.
-She is the author of more than two dozen peer reviewed articles on issues of war and peace and the author of two books, Soviet Military Aircraft (1987) and Argument and Change in World Politics (2002), named Best Book in International History and Politics by the American Political Science Association.
+She is the author of Accountability for Killing: Moral Responsibility for Collateral Damage in America's Post-9/11 Wars (Oxford University Press, 2013).
+Crawford is also the author of two books, Soviet Military Aircraft (1987) and Argument and Change in World Politics (2002), named Best Book in International History and Politics by the American Political Science Association.
+She has written more than two dozen peer reviewed articles on issues of war and peace.
 Crawford has served on the governing Board of the Academic Council of the United Nations System, and on the Governing Council of the American Political Science Association.

 Catherine Lutz is the Thomas J. Watson, Jr. Family Professor of Anthropology and International Studies at the Watson Institute for International Studies at Brown University.
-She is the author of numerous books on the US military and its bases and personnel, including Breaking Ranks (with M. Gutmann, 2010), The Bases of Empire (ed., 2009); Homefront: A Military City and the American 20th Century (2001), and a co-founder of the Network of Concerned Anthropologists.
-She has also conducted research on UN peacekeeping in Haiti and Lebanon.
+In 2013, she received a Guggenheim Foundation grant to write a book on the ways in which Americans across diverse communities understand war and its consequences.
+Lutz is the author of numerous books on the US military and its bases and personnel, including Breaking Ranks (with M. Gutmann, 2010), The Bases of Empire (ed., 2009), and Homefront: A Military City and the American 20th Century (2001), and a co-founder of the Network of Concerned Anthropologists.
+She has also conducted research on UN peacekeeping in Haiti, Liberia, and Lebanon.
 Lutz is past president of the American Ethnological Society, the largest organization of cultural anthropologists in the US.

 Communications Director, Watson Institute for International Studies, Brown University